Stochastic Indicator Cross-Over Signals

 - For a Buy signal, a stock index trader looks for the %K line to move above the %D line.

-Since stochastic crossovers signals of %K & %D are often unreliable, they should be verified with other technical indicators.
+Because stochastic crossovers signals of %K and %D are often not reliable, they should be checked with other indicators.

 The Stochastic Oscillator Indicator Center-line

-The stochastic oscillator center-line lies at the 50% level in the stochastic indicator panel.
-It implies that there's a balance between bulls and bears.
-Situations when the stochastic indicator crosses the center line can give an insight into whether the buyers or sellers will begin and start to control the market trend.
+The stochastic oscillator's middle point is at the 50% mark on the stochastic indicator screen.
+This means that buyers and sellers are equally strong.
+When the stochastic indicator goes past the center line, it can show whether buyers or sellers will start to take control of how the market moves.

 Stochastic Oscillator Center-line Cross-overs Signals

-- If the Stochastic oscillator indicator is staying below the center-mark (between 40%-50%) & crosses up, then it's an indication that the bulls are taking control of the market.
+- If the Stochastic oscillator indicator is staying below the center-mark (between 40%-50%) & crosses up, then it is an indication that the bulls are taking control of the market.

 - If the Stochastic oscillator indicator is staying above the center-mark (around 50%-60%) & then crosses below center-mark, it can be an indication that the Index bears have taken control of the market.